waitinfuture/emapreduce/intl.en-US/User Guide/Component authorization/Hive authorization.md

     Time taken: 2.134 seconds, Fetched: 1 row(s)
     ```

-    **Note:** In general, a Hive user group can be created and authorized, then add new users the group.
+    **Note:** You can create a Hive user group, authorize it, and then add new users it.

-## SQL Standards Based Authorization {#section_z3c_g3b_bfb .section}
+## SQL Standard Based Authorization {#section_z3c_g3b_bfb .section}

 -   Scenario

-    If a cluster user can’t access through a HDFS/Hive client, and the only way is to run Hive related commands through `HiveServer (beeline, jdbc, and so on)`.
-SQL Standards Based Authorization can be used.
+    If a cluster user cannot access data in Hive through an HDFS or Hive client, and the only way is to run Hive related commands through `HiveServer (beeline, jdbc, and so on)`, SQL standard based authorization can be used.

-    If you are able to use methods such as Hive shell, as long as no related configuration has been made to the hive-site.xml in the user’s client, Hive can still be normally accessed even if the following settings are implemented.
+    If users can use the Hive shell or similar methods and as long as hive-site.xml in the user's client has not been configured, Hive can still be accessed as usual, even if the following settings are implemented.

-    For more information, see [Hive documentation](https://cwiki.apache.org/confluence/display/Hive/SQL+Standard+Based+Hive+Authorization).
+    For more information, see Hive's [SQL Standard Based Authorization](https://cwiki.apache.org/confluence/display/Hive/SQL+Standard+Based+Hive+Authorization) guide.

 -   Add configuration
     -   The configuration is provided to HiveServer.
-    -   In the cluster Configuration Management page, click **Hive** \> **Configuration** \> **hive-site.xml** \> **Add Custom Configuration**
+    -   In the cluster Configuration Management page, click **Hive** \> **Configuration** \> **hive-site.xml** \> **Add Custom Configuration**.

         ```
         <property>